U.N. report may show slower growth in Iran nuclear stockpile

 Iran last year used nearly 100 kg (220 pounds) of the stockpile to make fuel for its reactor producing medical isotopes.
 It suddenly halted the process in September, leading to a jump of nearly 50 percent to 135 kg in the 20 percent uranium reserve by the time the IAEA issued its November report.

-Experts say that up to 240-250 kg would be required for a nuclear bomb, if refined to 90 percent.
-If Iran did not convert any of the material for fuel, and at current enrichment rates, it could reach this point around June.
+Experts say up to 240-250 kg would be required for a nuclear bomb, if refined to 90 percent.
+If Iran did not convert any of the material for fuel, and at current enrichment rates, it could reach this point by summer.

 The Islamic Republic denies Western allegations that it is seeking to develop the capability to make nuclear arms and says it is Israel’s assumed nuclear arsenal that threatens peace.